Practical advice on ISO 9001:2015 Clause 6.2 Quality Objectives

 The tactical and operational levels can include quality objectives for specific products, processes, units or functions within the organization and should be compatible with its strategic direction.

-Example of Quality Objectives as Documented in a Management Review
+Quality Objective Examples as Documented in a Management Review

 Continual Improvement & Quality Objectives